 Blindness or visual impairment

 The University encourages all applicants and students to disclose any disability and support needs they might have.
-Without this information, we would be unable to offer you the appropriate information and support eg exam adjustments.
+Without this information, we would be unable to offer you the appropriate information, guidance and support to enable you to access your studies.

 If you have not already disclosed via your application form, you can contact Disability Service.